 I taught in the United States for fifteen years as a Speech Pathologist.
 Eventually, the call of the wild was so loud it could not be ignored.
 I earned a master’s degree in Special Education and eventually moved to Japan.
 I taught in Japan for three years, Germany for eight years and most recently Italy, for five years.
 Japan was exotic and overflowing in tradition.
 Germany was clean, organized and predictable.
 I embraced the predictability.
 Naples, Italy was like riding on Mr. Toads Wild Ride every day for five years!
 I loved it all.
 Moving abroad was the best decision I have ever made.

-In June of 2015 at age 56 I resigned from teaching.
+In June of 2015 I became financially independent and left behind my teaching career.
 It was not an easy decision and I was paralyzed at times with fear and doubt.
-I chose to continue to explore the world for a year (update: 18 months) while deciding how the next season of my life will evolve.
+I chose to continue to explore the world for a year (update: 2 years 6 months and counting) while deciding how the next season of my life would evolve.
 This blog follows my travel journey.

 Random Facts About Me